 I used 28 gauge wire for the loop and 15 pound fishing line to hang to loop between 2 trees and one side of my house.
 It was virtually invisible.

 I seem to remember a textbook suggesting that a full wave loop should be at least one wavelength above the ground.
 (27Mhz = 36 feet) However, you will be impressed by the DX performance of this antenna if you are only able to hang it 10-20 feet above the ground.

 THE 11 METER FULL WAVE HORIZONTAL LOOP IS A DX ONLY ANTENNA

 The local transmit and receive performance of the full wave loop antenna is very poor.
 The local noise floor of the antenna is so low, it nearly sounds as if the antenna is unplugged.

 When 'skip' / DX conditions are present the antenna comes alive with strong signals, without the pops, squeaks and high noise floor associated with a vertical antenna.

 The nature of the horizontal loop antenna on 11 meters transforms the entire listening experience, making CB radio sound more like a military aircraft / shortwave radio like application.
 It's lack of static and other unwanted noise drastically improves the audio fidelity of all DX stations.
 Weaker DX stations sound much more more clear, simply because the noise floor is very quiet.

 One of the most interesting aspects of the full wave horizontal loop antenna is it's surreal sounding 5,000+ mile noise floor.
-For example, when a vertical antenna reception produces a S5 noise floor with seemingly no DX activity, switching over to the loop antenna produces a much lower S1 noise floor, allowing you to hear faint voices from stations that are thousands of miles away.
+For example, when vertical antenna reception produces an S3 noise floor with seemingly no DX activity, the loop antenna produces a much lower S1 noise floor, allowing you to hear faint voices from stations that are thousands of miles away.

 FULL WAVE HORIZONTAL LOOP VS ANTRON 99